-If you are treating someone else's injury, wash your hands with soap and water.
-You should also put on disposable nonlatex gloves.To cleanse the wound, rinse it under cool water.
-Some organizations, like the American Heart Association, recommend using soap and water to clean the wound.
-Note: You do not have to use a stronger cleanser, like rubbing alcohol, to clean the wound.If there is bleeding, place a clean piece of gauze over the wound.
-Apply direct pressure.Apply triple antibiotic cream to the wound.
+Wash your hands with soap and water before and after treating an injury.
+If possible, put on disposable nonlatex gloves.If there is bleeding, place a clean piece of gauze over the wound.
+Apply firm, but gentle pressure.To cleanse the wound, rinse it under cool water.
+Use soap and water to clean the wound.
+Be aware that soap may cause irritation if it gets inside the wound.
+You do not have to use a stronger cleanser, like rubbing alcohol, to clean the wound.Apply antibiotic cream to the wound before putting on a bandage.
 This cream may help the healing process and reduce the chance of infection.
 Change the bandage every day or whenever it gets wet or dirty.Check to make sure the wound is not infected.
 Tell your doctor if you have increasing pain, swelling, redness, or warmth.Allow the scab to fall off by itself.
 Scabs that are picked take longer to heal.
 Plus, it may leave a scar.

 A child with a chronic condition, such as diabetes, should see a doctor right away if a wound is not healing well.

 If you do not have a first aid kit in your home, you can put one together, or purchase from your local American Red Cross or drug store.
 It may be a good idea to have a first aid kit in your car as well.